isomerpages/nparks-naturekakis/all/nature-kakis-happenings/_posts/2024-05-06-post-Community Animals.md

 allowed in Nature Parks and Nature Reserves as these spaces have sensitive wildlife.</p>
 <h4>Improving pet welfare</h4>
 <p>Knowledge is power!
-Nature Kakis chapters can become hubs for information
+Nature Kakis Chapters can become hubs for information
 on <a href="https://www.nparks.gov.sg/avs/pets/owning-a-pet/getting-a-pet/what-to-consider-before-you-get-a-pet" rel="noopener noreferrer nofollow" target="_blank">responsible pet ownership</a>,
 and give tips on how to improve the welfare of pet animals.
 By sharing best practices on proper animal care, communities can improve the lives